Infineon/IFX007T-Motor-Control/examples/IFX007_BLDC_BEMF/README.md

 |**Down**|g|f|d|s|

 Don't forget to comment out again the Debug mode after you finished playing around, otherwise your changes to the *MotorParam* won't take effect.

-### .setBLDCDutyCyclespeed(direction, DutyCycle)
-Use this function only in a continous loop without any time-critical code next to it (just like in the example sketch).
-The paramter direction can be 0 or 1.
-The parameter DutyCycle can be 0 to 255 but it has a bonus feature:
-If you set it to 1, you can control the speed via the serial monitor, by entering 't' to increase speed or 'g' to reduce the speed.
-Values till 20 will be set to 0, as this duty cycle is too low, to keep the BLDC running.

-### .configureBLDCMotor(MyMotor.MotorParam)
-This function transmits the srtuct element 'MotorParam' to configure the behavior of your BLDC.
-Use it just like in the example sketch.

 ## Default Pin Assignment